K. Kamaraj: Chief Minister of Madras (1954–63)

-In 1953, Andhra state was partitioned from Madras state and the Modified Scheme of Elementary Education was construed as perpetuating the caste hierarchy.
+In 1953, Andhra state was separated from Madras state and the Modified Scheme of Elementary Education was construed as perpetuating the caste hierarchy.
 These forced Rajaji to resign and after much deliberation, Kamaraj was asked to take over as chief minister, which was opposed by C. Subramaniam, who had been nominated by Rajaji.
-Kamaraj was elected by the legislators as the leader of the party and assumed the chief minister-ship of Madras state on 13 April 1955.
-Kamaraj resigned as member of parliament and opted to contest and win in the by elections to the Gudiyatham Assembly constituency rather than get elected as a Member of Legislative Council.
-He was supported by prominent people across party lines including Periyar E. V. Ramasami and C. N. Annadurai.
+Kamaraj was elected by the legislators as the leader of the party and assumed the office of the Chief Minister of Madras state on 13 April 1954.
+Kamaraj resigned as member of parliament and opted to contest in the by-elections to the Gudiyatham Assembly constituency rather than get elected as a Member of Legislative Council.
+In the by-elections, he was supported by prominent people across party lines including Periyar E. V. Ramasami and C. N. Annadurai.
+He defeated V. K. Kothandaraman of the Communist Party of India in the election and the opposition later claimed that the Congress bribed the voters with food coupons.